 • Turn right at the lights on Highway 93 for the scenic drive back to Barrie.

-• You will notice the turn off to Highway 12 a few km south on the left.
-This is the way to the fully reconstructed 17th century fort of Sainte Marie among the Hurons, an incredible historic site.
-Martyr’s Shrine and Wye March Wildlife centre are also located a short distance down Highway 12.
+• You will notice the turn-off to Highway 12 a few km south on the left.
+This is the way to the fully reconstructed 17th-century fort of Sainte Marie among the Hurons, an incredible historic site.
+Martyr’s Shrine and Wye Marsh Wildlife centre are also located a short distance down Highway 12.
 All are fascinating and worth a visit when you have some time to dedicate to these fine attractions.

 • After you pass the Highway 400 turnoff, you will approach the hamlet of Craighurst at Horseshoe Valley Road.
-There is a luscious chocolate factory here “Chelsey Chocolates” as well as several art studios and gift shops.
+There is a luscious chocolate factory here, “Chelsey Chocolates” as well as several art studios and gift shops.
 There is “Loobies” diner for a quick bite and Abbots of Craighurst for fine dining.
-The drive down Horseshoe Valley Road to the left (east) is one of Central Ontario’s most spectacular fall colour driving routes and takes you past the luxurious Horseshoe Valley Resort with its winter ski hills and summer golf all nestled into the natural splendor of the Copeland Forest.
+The drive down Horseshoe Valley Road to the left (east) is one of Central Ontario’s most spectacular fall colour driving routes.
+It takes you past the luxurious Horseshoe Valley Resort with its winter ski hills and summer golf all nestled into the natural splendour of the Copeland Forest.
 Plan your next scenic tour to take in this route.

 • For now, continue south on Penetanguishene Road past farmer’s markets and rolling rural countryside right into Downtown Barrie.

 • Penetanguishene Road merges with Blake Street, which merges with Dunlop Street and brings you to the street light at Mulcaster Street in Downtown Barrie.
 The parking lot down by the waterfront is an excellent place to park your bike and end your tour.